Eight Common Goal-Setting Mistakes

-In this article, we'll look at some common mistakes that people make when they set goals.
+In this article and video, we'll look at some common mistakes that people make when they set goals.
 Learn how to recognize these mistakes, so that you can avoid making them yourself!

 When you're exploring possible goals, you need to unleash your imagination and ambition, put your reservations aside, and dream big dreams.
 However, once you've decided on a goal, make sure that it is realistic, and that you can actually achieve it in the time frame that you have set for yourself.